jssteinberg/some-makeup/src/routes/style/notes.md

+---
+title: Notes, makeup-style
+description: Developer notes for CSS library makeup-style.
+set: ['typography', 'code']
+---

 # Notes

+*Developer notes for makeup-style, the CSS library.*

 ## Library guide

 - File names as actions.
+- A returning value seems to be ".625".

 ## Space

-"space.css" as file name. `--space` as a variable name.
+"space.css" as file name. `--space` as variable name.

 In the library I created before this, the variable was eventually renamed `--spacer`.
 Mostly to be more in style with Bootstrap naming.
 "Space" is shorter and I like that the file has the same name.
 Space.
 The file can't be named "spacer".
 An import now looks likes this: `@import 'makeup-style/src/space.css'`.
 It's like an action you take.
 Space CSS!
 You also "fix CSS!"
 "Spacer CSS" doesn't work.